How do you bake a cake?

 Sanji's isn't a story about growing as a person necessarily, but rather coming to terms with who he already is and the codes of honour that he lives by, both as a chef and as a man.
 Sanji is the Lisa Simpson to Usopp's Bart Simpson, for comparison, his ideals get challenged and reaffirm that it's okay to be himself.

-A reoccurring thing you'll see me do from here on out is complain about how the villains suck, with Don Krieg being my least favourite out of all of them.
+A reoccurring thing you'll see me do is complain about how the villains suck, with Don Krieg being my least favourite out of all of them.

-Don Krieg as an opponent is meant to be the direct opposite of Luffy, the direct opposite of a Straw Hat.
+Don Krieg as an opponent is meant to be the direct opposite of Luffy, the direct opposite of a Straw Hat in fact.

 It's a showcase of dreams versus reality, of mechanical power versus will power.
 He believes that he will win if he simply has more ships, more men, stronger weapons, and tougher armour.
 He doesn't put much stock into his own strength, whereas all Luffy has is raw determination.